 Let's break it down.

-- Transfer tomatoes to a bowl and crush them with a potato smasher or fork.
+- Transfer tomatoes to a bowl and crush them with a potato masher or fork.

-- In a sauce pan, cook onions until soft.
+- In a saucepan, cook the chopped onions until soft.
 Then, add and combine the spices, tomato paste, broth, bay leaf, and sugar.

 - Add the roasted tomatoes to the saucepan.
-Bring to a boil then reduce heat to a simmer.
+Bring the tomatoes to a boil then reduce heat to a simmer.
 Simmer for at least 30 minutes.

-- Next, transfer the sauce to a blender and blend for a few seconds on low.
+- Next, transfer the spaghetti sauce to a blender or use an immersion blender and blend for a few seconds on low.
 Serve!

 How To Store